How Can I Stop My Puppy From Barking Excessively?

 Citronella or ultrasonic collars are commonly used as a deterrent for excessive barking.
 These collars emit a harmless spray of citronella or a high-pitched ultrasonic sound when activated by your puppy's barking.

 When considering anti-barking collars, it's important to thoroughly research and choose a reputable brand that ensures the safety and well-being of your puppy.
-It's to consult with a veterinarian or professional trainer before implementing the use of any anti-barking aids.
+It's recommended to consult with a veterinarian or professional trainer before implementing the use of any anti-barking aids.

 Try Anti-Barking Devices